gurkandemir/Image-Denoising/README.md

 - BETA indicates the value of beta in order to implement MetropolisHastings algorithm.
 - PI indicates the value of pi in order to implement MetropolisHastings algoritm.
 ```

+For more information, visit project description and report.